Goal for today:

 Use the Blogging Assistant from Squirrly SEO

-You can find it to the right of your Edit Post section of WordPress.. once you’re editing a page or a post.
+You can find it to the right of your Edit Post section of WordPress (when editing a page or a post).
 It’s near the SEO Live Assistant.
-It has buttons for adding images, tweets, etc. One of the buttons is for adding links from your own site.
+It has buttons for adding images, tweets, and more.
+One of the buttons is for adding links from your own site.

 You can insert a keyword there that you think could be related to the current page you’re working on.

-It will then give you a list with pages from your site that could be relevant.
+The Blogging Assistant will then give you a list of pages from your site that could be relevant.

 Add links if relevant.